isovector/draconian-results/pho.md

 -   [At restaurants, cafes and pubs], customers must stay seated and cannot move between or visit other tables.
 Masks are required when not seated
--   [All sports tournaments] and related travel are not allowed
+-   [All sports tournaments] are not allowed, except for high performance athletes

 ------------------------------------------------------------------------